 With so much uncertainty in the world around us, the question “What do we know?” is a constant in our organizations.
 The question is quickly followed by “What do we tell our people?”
 Is it better to keep a brave front and not worry them?
 Should you tell them everything no matter how dismal, or relevant, the information is?
 Different leaders have been responding to this dilemma in different ways and, as with most things, the sweet spot is somewhere in the middle.

 Not telling your people what is going on may seem to be a good way to protect your people, keep them focused on their jobs while you worry about… everything else.
 If you’ve ever walked into a room where an argument was just had, you know that nothing needs to be said for you to know that something happened before you showed up, even if you don’t know what that something is.
 You instantly pick up on what is going on in the background.
 Your people can too.
 They will know that there is something you’re not telling them and often imaginations are worse than truth.

 There is also the danger, though considerably less likely, that you tell your people too much, including things that have no bearing on their work.
 This can clutter the message and add confusion to uncertainty.
-Also, not a desired outcome.
+Also, not the desired outcome.